+Data Information Data is row unorganized facts When data is pressed

-Meaning Data Data is raw, unorganized facts that need to be processed.
+Meaning Data is raw, unorganized facts that need to be processed.
 Data can be something simple and seemingly random and useless until it is organized.

-Information When data is processed, organized, structured or presented in a given context so as to make it useful, it is called information.
+When data is processed, organized, structured or presented in a given context so as to make it useful, it is called information.

 Example Each student's test score is one piece of data.

-The average score of a class or of the entire school is information that can be derived from the given data.
-Etymology "Data" comes from a singular Latin word, datum, which originally meant "something given."
+The average score of a class or of the entire school is information. that can be derived from the given data.

+Etymology

+"Data" comes from a singular Latin word, datum, which originally meant "something given."
 Its early usage dates back to the 1600s.
-Over time "data" has become the plural of datum.
+Over time "data". has become the plural of datum.

 "Information" is an older word that dates back to the 1300s and has Old French and Middle English origins.
-It has always referred to "the act of informing," usually in regard to education, instruction, or other knowledge communication.
+It has always referred to "the act of informing, " usually in regard to education, instruction, or other knowledge communication.